 Several studies show that high levels of vitamin D in your body may lower your chances of getting multiple sclerosis.
 The research also suggests that if you have low vitamin D levels and already have MS, you may have higher odds of getting a flare-up.

 One study suggests that vitamin D may help repair myelin, a substance in your body that coats and protects nerves.
 That's important if you have MS because the disease damages myelin, which leads to symptoms like muscle weakness.
 More research is needed to confirm these findings.

 The recommended daily amount of vitamin D for adults is 600 to 800 IU (international units), depending on your age and whether you're a man or woman.
 A blood test can show your levels.

 Some research concludes that "free radicals" -- molecules in your body that may play a role in illness and aging -- may also have an impact on the advance of MS. Since antioxidant vitamins like A, C, and E lessen cell damage by free radicals, some researchers believe they may also help improve MS. But much more study is needed.

 There may also be some risks if you have MS and take antioxidant supplements.
 For instance, most MS treatments aim to curb your immune system, the body's defense against germs.
 Since antioxidants can boost your immune system, they might undo some of the benefits of your treatment.

 Supplements aren't the only way to get antioxidants.
 You can find them in fruits and vegetables.
-Try eating three to five servings a day.
+Try eating 1 to 2 cups of fruits and 2 to 3 cups of vegetables a day.

 Some people take vitamin B6 because they think it can boost their energy.
 There aren't any studies, though, that back this up.